NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Core/1.1.3/Index.page.md

 The FHIR DocumentReference resource allows you to reference and locate clinical documents or resources.
 This section will walk you through the process of using a FHIR DocumentReference to find a resource's location and retrieve it.

-For more detail please visit the {{pagelink:core-StandardPattern-document-reference-1.1.3, text: DocumentReference Standard Pattern section}}
+For more detail please visit the {{pagelink:core-StandardPattern-document-reference-1.1.3, text: DocumentReference Standard Pattern}} section.

 <hr>
 <br>